Sa111T/Windows-Dotfiles/README.md

     spicetify config inject_css 1 replace_colors 1 overwrite_assets 1
     spicetify apply
   ```
-  These commands configure spicetify to use dribbblish.js file as extensions config, selects dribbblish as theme with Nord-Dark color scheme and configures some spicetify settings, then applies.
+  These commands will configure spicetify to use dribbblish.js file as extensions config, selects dribbblish as theme with Nord-Dark color scheme and configures some spicetify settings, then applies.

 ## Screenshots
 ![Task manager, explorer, spotify](https://i.imgur.com/NIOGdvm.png)